 Embedded Software Engineer

-The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking an Embedded Software Engineer.
+The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, is located midway between Baltimore and Washington, DC is seeking an Embedded Engineer.

-Security: Applicant selected will be subject to a government security clearance investigation and must meet the requirements for access to Top Secret classified information.
+Security: Must be eligible for DOD clearance requirement investigation and/or CI polygraph.
+Preference for SSBI.
+Applicant selected will be subject to a government security clearance investigation and must meet the requirements for access to classified information.
 Eligibility requirements include U.S. citizenship.